 You may not consider yourself a writer or a publisher, and feel the free service is sufficient for your needs.
 However, if you are posting on social media, hosting a blog, writing emails and reports for your job, or even hosting a podcast where you follow a script, you are a writer and a publisher.
-In our content-rich society, we are writing more and making it public more so than at any other time.
-That is why I wanted to write this Grammarly product review.
+In our content-rich society, we are writing more and making it public more often than at any other time in history.

 If you are regularly writing and publishing content, consider the paid premium service.
 You can pay by the month, or you can save money by using the annual billing option.
 The Premium service performs over 400 checks and allows you to use Grammarly almost anywhere you type a word.
 Grammarly Premium performs advanced checks for context and structure in addition to giving you vocabulary suggestions.
 (For example, it is telling me “checks” in the previous sentence is repetitive and suggests I use “tests” instead.)
 A premium subscription also checks over 16 million web pages to detect plagiarism.